proxmox/proxmox-backup/docs/administration-guide.rst

   :alt: Add a network interface

 To add a new network interface, use the ``create`` subcommand with the relevant parameters.
+For example, you may want to set up a bond, for the purpose of network redundancy.
 The following command shows a template for creating the bond shown in the list above:

 .. code-block:: console